gabest11/lexx-ivtc/README.md

 The first method, with the numbers, could also be used here, but this was the first I came up with and there were already many scenes done with it.
 If there are no fields without pairs, this is usually easier to do.

 ![Comparison](./utils/media/slowmo.mp4)

+### When parity changes

+I think this is also a form of slow motion.
+This time the duplicate fields are not kept in the same row, just inserted in order, each one shifting the rest of the fields to the other row, horribly messing up the whole scene.
+A bob deinterlacer will hide the problem, but there is also a way to fix it.

+First step, create a list of the fields grouped by temporal position, for example ccppc tff will look like hl hlh lh lhl.
+3rd h still belongs to the second frame, as the 4th l to the last frame.
+Now if there is such a slow motion effect, the groups will have plus one field sometimes.

+    S01E01 141676-
+    hl hlh lh lhl hlh lhl hl hlhl
+                  ? ?        ?  ?

+Any of the fields marked by the question mark should be dropped, one from each group, which will also invert the parity for the rest.
+No way to tell which one, could be random, trial and error.

+Let's drop the first h(?)

+    hl hlh lh lhl HL HLH LH LHLH
+                            ?  ?

+Then the next L(?)

+    hl hlh lh lhl HL HLH LH lhl
+    or
+    ccppc CCP(P/p)c

+Avisynth will see the capitalized segments with the opposite parity.
+This can be used to conditionally shift the fields back to their place.
+This sub-pixel shift will blur them a bit.
+Still a lot better then Bob+Merge, or just watching the fields jumping around.

+The amount of sub-pixel shift should be +/-0.5, but of course this is not the case.
+Acorn/Koch needs something like 0.75/-0.25, Alliance is more closer to half.
+I don't know if this the side-effect of the resizer's sampler, or the resizer used when the DVD was made.

+After dropping the dups and restoring the vertical position, continue as above, IVTC and FixSlowMoI to match the frame count.

+Examples
+* S01E01: When the prisoners arrive on the transport ships, first scene right after the guard checks out Thodin in his walking cage.
+* S01E01: Megashadow harpooning the Lexx
+* S01E02: Flying towards the colony
+* S01E03: Stanley getting impregnated
+* S01E04: Shadow chasing Stanley on the bridge of the Lexx